Maintaining cryogenic temperatures with pressure control

 - Maximizing efficiency of cryogen recovery systems

-- Temperature control of cryogenic experiments via absolute pressure control
+- Controlling temperature of cryogenic experiments via absolute pressure control

 Method 1: Maintaining headspace pressure with back pressure control